Marc-André Leclerc: Death

-On March 5, 2018, Marc-André Leclerc and his climbing partner, Ryan Johnson, reached the narrow summit via a new route on the north face of the Mendenhall Towers (North of Juneau, Alaska).
+On March 5, 2018, Marc-André Leclerc and his climbing partner, Ryan Johnson, reached the narrow summit via a new route on the north face of the Mendenhall Towers in Juneau, Alaska.
 The duo were expected to make it back to base camp by March 7 but never arrived, prompting Juneau Mountain Rescue to search for the missing climbers.
-The search was delayed for four days due to poor weather conditions, and when the storm had finally passed, the search team discovered ropes at the bottom of the climbers' descent route.
-This suggests that the climbers were struck by an avalanche, falling rock, or cornice from above.
+The search was delayed for four days by poor weather conditions, and when the storm had finally passed, the search team discovered ropes at the bottom of the climbers' descent route.
+That suggests that the climbers were struck by an avalanche, falling rock, or cornice from above.
 Their bodies were never recovered.

 Personal life

 Leclerc had one older sister, Bridgid-Anne Dunning, and a younger brother, Kellyn Leclerc.
 He was raised in the Fraser Valley of British Columbia, Canada, and resided in Squamish with his girlfriend Brette Harrington, also a rock climber and alpinist.
 The pair met in Squamish in 2012, and in 2016, they established Hidden Dragon on the "Chinese Puzzle Wall" across from Mount Slesse.